microsoft/DynamicTelemetry/docs/docs/Architecture.Overview.document.md

 # DynamicTelemetry Philosophy

-DynamicTelemetry is an articulation of the emobodiemnt of a suite of Observablity tools, designed to manage, control, and reshape telemetry in [Production](./PositionPaper.DefiningProduction.document.md) systems.
+DynamicTelemetry is an articulation of the embodiment of a suite of Observability tools, designed to manage, control, and reshape telemetry in [Production](./PositionPaper.DefiningProduction.document.md) systems.